ethanwongca/McHacksReactWorkshop/README.md

 https://docs.google.com/presentation/d/1k6j8V6mCiauWRhYFgynjDa_vyWBY72ruva6FOAzMkeA/edit?usp=sharing <br/>
 This documentation will help you navigate through this intergactive workshop, so let's get started! <br/>
 > [!IMPORTANT]
-> This workshop is aimed towards beginners in React, however all are welcomed!
+> This workshop is aimed towards beginners in React.js , however all are welcomed!
+> If you have trouble following allowing to the live programming you can refer to the final result in the documentation

 ## What to Install
 Before we start please dowloaded Microsoft Visual Studio Code <br/>